beaverbuilder/documentation/docs/beaver-builder/layouts/columns/move-a-column.md

 sidebar_label: Move a column
 ---

-You can move both main and main columns and nested columns and preserve the column style settings.
+You can move both main columns and nested columns and preserve the column style settings.
 When you move a nested column, you have a choice to move just that column or the entire parent column to which it belongs.

 **To move a column and its contents:**